springernature/frontend-playbook/performance/images.md

 * [WEBP](https://en.wikipedia.org/wiki/WebP) is a replacement for JPEG, PNG, and GIFs, but improvements to encoders like mozjpeg means that WEBP file sizes are only marginally smaller than JPEG.
 It's supported by almost all major browsers ([Safari supports it partially](https://caniuse.com/webp)) and can be used only as an enhancement to another better supported format.
 * [AVIF](https://en.wikipedia.org/wiki/AVIF) is suitable for static and animated images, and supports both lossy and lossless compression with better compression efficiency and better detail preservation than other formats.
 It's [supported by Chrome and Firefox](https://caniuse.com/avif), and can be used only as an enhancement to another better supported format.
 Compression (encoding) of images can be significantly slower than with other formats.
-* [JPEG-XL](https://en.wikipedia.org/wiki/JPEG_XL) is in the process of becoming a standard and supports both lossy and lossless compression.
+* [JPEG-XL](https://en.wikipedia.org/wiki/JPEG_XL) supports both lossy and lossless compression.
 It's [more efficient than other formats while being usually faster](https://cloudinary.com/blog/how_jpeg_xl_compares_to_other_image_codecs
 ) both when compressing and decompressing than JPEG.
-[No browser officially supports it](https://caniuse.com/jpegxl) at the time of writing.
+Unfortunately, as of November 2022 [no browser officially supports it](https://caniuse.com/jpegxl) and [Google has announced that it's removing preliminary support from Chrome](https://www.theregister.com/2022/10/31/jpeg_xl_axed_chrome/), in favour of AVIF.

 ## Image formats